RoryChenXY/DataRepExp_public/notes/2_app_dev_notes.md

 2. Update 'app.R' to source the tab1_contents

 ## Tab 2 Summary Tables
-1. Create '.\R\tab2_layout.R' for Tab 2 Summary Tables Tab UI/layout
+1. Create '.\R\tab2_summary_module.R' with a basic module structure for Tab 2 Summary Tables
-2. Create '.\R\tab2_output.R' for Tab 2 Summary Tables Tab output
+2. Update 'app.R' to utilise the module
-3. Update 'app.R' to source tab2 contents
+3. Update '.\R\tab2_summary_module.R' for contents
-    - Load data
-    - Load Libraries
     - First, just include the summary text (Number of studies and participants)
     - Add first summary table - study metadata
     - Add DT options to improve the look of the table